petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/experience-personalization/personalizing-collections.md

 1. Under Select Content Set click *Select*, choose *Home Page Content*, and click *Save*.

-Now the content set that you configured appears in the Asset Publisher widget on the Home Page.
+Now the content set you configured appears in the Asset Publisher widget on the home page.
 Next configure the content set for personalization.

 #### Personalizing the Content Set